evanEldridge/boxtech-api-lab/README.md

 This project is a Python-based tool that integrates with the BoxTech API to retrieve technical specifications for intermodal freight containers—including tare weight, size/type, and maximum gross mass.

-Retrieved data is stored in a local SQL database (SQLite or PostgreSQL), enabling easy querying, analysis, and reporting.
+Retrieved data is stored in a local SQL database, enabling easy querying, analysis, and reporting.
 This tool is intended to support workflows in global trade, logistics, and customs brokerage by providing fast access to verified container data.

 ---